ex-offenders/Cloud-Agnostic-Startup-Platform/docs/circleci.md

 ## Notes

-Please note that we changed our release process to use semantic versioning.
+Please note that we changed our release process later to use semantic versioning.
 See the [docs](release.md)